robbert-harms/MDT/docs/mcmc_sampling.rst

 #############
 MCMC sampling
 #############
-Next to model fitting, MDT also supports Markov Chain Monte Carlo (MCMC) sampling of all models as a way of recovering the full posterior density of the parameters.
+MDT supports Markov Chain Monte Carlo (MCMC) sampling of all models as a way of recovering the full posterior density of model parameters given the data.
-While model fitting provides you with a maximum likelihood estimate and standard deviations using the Fisher Information Matrix, MCMC sampling approximates the full posterior distribution by drawing many samples of the parameters.
+While model fitting provides you only with a maximum likelihood estimate and a standard deviations using the Fisher Information Matrix, MCMC sampling approximates the full posterior distribution by drawing many samples of the parameters.

 In contrary to model fitting, model sampling is currently only available using the Python function :func:`mdt.sample_model`.